parampreetsingh217/deep-learning-and-pytorch/README.md

-day 10 = tried buulding my first model with m custom dataset of watches to predict the right brand of watch till now the first model made is overfitting will do the rest tommorow day 11  = completed the first custom dataset pytorch model with custom dataset of watches that is overfitted as the test accuracy is only 0.02% :) . day 12 = made a modular model of teh watches model made yesterday
+day 10 = tried buulding my first model with m custom dataset of watches to predict the right brand of watch till now the first model made is overfitting will do the rest tommorow day 11  = completed the first custom dataset pytorch model with custom dataset of watches that is overfitted as the test accuracy is only 0.02% :) . day 12 = made a modular model of teh watches model made yesterday day 13 = used the imagent effnetb0 model to train the watches data obtained %60 train acc and 50%test acc